- Research Projects

 1. Beyond the Stage: Interpreting history through performing arts practice

-Professor Mark Carroll is heading a team of scholars, including Anna Goldsworthy, in a three year project funded by the Australian Research Council and Industry partners to investigate the impact of World War I on the performing arts in urban and regional South Australia.
-Beyond the Stage will examine the ways in which performance is able to shape and challenge prevailing historical narratives in times of social upheaval.
+Professor Mark Carroll is heading a team of scholars, including the JMCCP's Anna Goldsworthy, in a three year Linkage Project (co-funded by the Australian Research Council and industry partners) to investigate the impact of World War I on the performing arts in urban and regional South Australia.
+Beyond the Stage examines the ways in which performance can shape and challenge prevailing historical narratives in times of social upheaval.
 The archival research undertaken during the course of this project will generate a book and journal articles, regional library exhibitions, and performances by the project's partners, including The State Opera of South Australia, State Theatre Company of South Australia, Adelaide Symphony Orchestra and Adelaide Cabaret Festival.